VaMach/azure-docs.cs-cz/includes/storage-try-azure-tools.md

 > [!TIP]
 >
-> **Vyzkoušení Microsoft Azure Storage Exploreru**
+> **Try Microsoft Azure Storage Explorer**
 >
-> [Microsoft Azure Storage Explorer](../articles/vs-azure-tools-storage-manage-with-storage-explorer.md) je bezplatná samostatná aplikace od Microsoftu, která umožňuje vizuálně pracovat s daty Azure Storage ve Windows, macOS a Linuxu.
+> [Microsoft Azure Storage Explorer](../articles/vs-azure-tools-storage-manage-with-storage-explorer.md) is a free, standalone app from Microsoft.
+You can use it to work visually with Azure Storage data on Windows, macOS, and Linux.
 >
 >